 Capital One Journey.
 If you're a student, then applying for this card could make more sense than the Capital One Platinum.
 The Journey card offers you 1% cash back on all purchases, and increases it to 1.25% each month that you make your payment on-time.
 It also has no annual fee and no foreign transaction fees.

-When I was a young adult, the Platinum Mastercard served me well for many years because it’s a simple credit card.
-And while much has changed in the credit card industry, there’s still the need for a basic credit card like this.
+When I was a young adult, the Platinum Credit Card from Capital One served me well for many years because it's a simple credit card.
+And while much has changed in the credit card industry, there's still the need for a basic credit card like this.